warrenca/php-connect4/README.md

 strategies, or have two human players, or two computer players ✅
 12. There may be opportunity to use patterns like MVC, dependency injection.
 Expect to see unit testing.
 Prefer minimal dependencies. ✅
+13. A 15 second timer for the player to make a move. ✅
+14. Colored players token. ✅
+15. Show the winning pattern in the board. ✅

 ### Concepts ###